linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/06 Purchasing Power Parity Theory.md

 ---
-aliases:
-- Purchasing Power Parity Theory
+title: Chapter 6: Purchasing Power Parity Theory
-tags: null
-key_concepts: null
 parent_directory: International Finance Full chapters
-cssclasses: academia
-title: 'Chapter 6: Purchasing Power Parity Theory'
-linter-yaml-title-alias: 'Chapter 6: Purchasing Power Parity Theory'
+formatted: 2025-12-21 05:15:00 AM
+formatter_model: claude-sonnet-4-5-20251001
+cli_tool: opencode
 primary_tags:
-- goods conversely theory applicable
-- relative ppp ppp
-- goods arbitrage role international
-- chapter purchasing power parity
+  - purchasing power parity
+  - exchange rate determination
+  - law of one price
+  - international arbitrage
 secondary_tags:
-- ppp theory law price
-- ppp hypothesis exchange rates
-- theory floating exchange rate
-- according absolute ppp yen
+  - absolute ppp
-- undervaluation currencies relation ppp
-- explaining divergences ppp
+  - relative ppp
-- ppp tradable goods equivalent
+  - tradable goods
-- absolute ppp weaker variation
-- currency measurement prices equal
-tags_extracted: '2025-12-18T01:31:56.855854'
+  - price indices
+  - exchange rate deviations
+cssclasses: academia
 ---

-# CHAPTER 6

-## PURCHASING POWER PARITY THEORY AND FLOATING EXCHANGE RATE EXPERIENCE

-CHAPTER OUTLINE
+# Chapter 6: Purchasing Power Parity Theory

-6.1 Introduction
+## Introduction

-6.2 PPP theory and the law of one price
-6.3 Absolute and relative PPP

-6.4 A generalized version of PPP
-6.5 Measurement problems in testing for PPP
-6.6 Empirical evidence on PPP
-6.7 Summary of the empirical evidence for PPP
-6.8 Explaining the poor performance of PPP theory
-6.9 Te Balassa–Samuelson model

-6.10 Per capita income levels, the relative sizes of economies and the importance of PPP estimates 6.11 Conclusions

-6.1 INTRODUCTION

-In Chapter 1, we looked at what exactly the foreign exchange market is, introduced a number of di$ering

-exchange rate concepts and examined a simple current account model of exchange rate determination.
+In Chapter 1, we looked at what exactly the foreign exchange market is, introduced a number of different exchange rate concepts and examined a simple current account model of exchange rate determination.
 In

 this chapter we will look at one of the earliest and simplest models of exchange rate determination known

 as purchasing power parity (PPP) theory.
 An understanding of PPP is essential to the study of international

-!nance.
+finance.
 PPP theory has been advocated as a satisfactory model of exchange rate determination in its own

 right, and provides a point of reference for the long-run exchange rate in many of the modern exchange rate